star-hengxing/libuipc/docs/api_docs/uipc/geometry/Geometry/InstanceAttributes/index.md

+    Find an attribute by type and name, if the attribute does not exist, return empty OptionalRef.

+!!! function "template &lt;typename T&gt; [[nodiscard]] auto find(std::string_view name) const"

-    Find an attribute by type and name, if the attribute does not exist, return nullptr.
+    Find an attribute by type and name, if the attribute does not exist, return empty OptionalRef.